Endpoint Security vs. Mobile Access vs. SecuRemote

 Split Tunnel network list

 CheckPoint calls this the VPN domain.
-By default, it’s generated via the topology.
+By default, it’s generated via the topology, which is a combination of interfaces and routes.
 It can instead be manually set on the gateway under Network Management -> VPN Domain.

 Common VPN Client Problems